IPO prospectus lays out main risks to Aramco's operations | MarketScreener

 Aramco may change its dividend policy without prior notice to its minority shareholders.

+Aramco said it intends to declare ordinary cash dividends of at least $75.0 billion for calendar year 2020, in addition to any potential special dividends.

+Furthermore, if necessary, the government will forgo its right to receive cash dividends for the next five years starting from 2020 to enable the company to first pay the minimum quarterly amount to other shareholders.

-(Reporting by Marwa Rashad; Editing by Sonya Hepinstall)
+(Reporting by Marwa Rashad; Editing by Sonya Hepinstall and Frances Kerry)